- 2 Bedrooms

 This ocean-view 2 bedroom 2 bathroom condo at Seawatch Resort in the North/South Tower offers great vistas of the ocean and the pools.
 The unit can accommodate 6 people with 1 king bed in the master bedroom, 1 queen or 2 double beds in the second bedroom (actual unit is assigned at check-in so it may have either 1 queen or 2 double beds in the second bedroom) and a queen sleeper couch in the living room.
 The balcony can be accessed from the living room and also from the master bedroom.

 This unit is equipped with linens, bath towels, balcony chairs and a stacked washer/dryer.
 All linens & bath towels will be cleaned before check-in and after check-out.
-A completely equipped kitchen with cookware, silverware and full size appliances will allow your family to eat in the unit.
+A entirely equipped kitchen with cookware, silverware and full size appliances will allow your family to eat in the unit.
 You can also go to the onsite restaurant or to one of the many eateries close by.

 The Seawatch Resort is located in the Arcadian Shores section of Myrtle Beach, South Carolina.
 The resort has 2 lazy rivers, 3 outdoor pools, 2 indoor pools, and 4 outdoor and 2 indoor Jacuzzis.
 There is also a game room, exercise room (resort charge for use), oceanfront restaurant, and a tiki pool bar.